Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: ILP Formulation

 \eqref{ILPd1} has one additional continuous variable ($d_1$) and $2|N|+1$ additional constraints.
-For every country $p \in N$ we have that $|\sum_{j\in V_p} e_{ij}-x_p| \leq d_1^*$.
+For every country $p \in N$, we have that $|\sum_{j\in V_p}{\sum_{i: ij \in A}} e_{ij}-x_p| \leq d_1^*$.
 However, there exists a smallest subset $N_1 \subseteq N$ (which may not necessarily be unique) such that

 In a solution of \eqref{ILPd1}, let $n_1$ be the number of countries with deviation $d_1^*$.
-We need to determine if there is another solution of \eqref{ILPd1} with fewer than $n_1$, possibly $n_1^*$, countries having $d_1^*$ deviation.
+We need to determine if there is another solution of \eqref{ILPd1} with fewer than $n_1$, possibly $n_1^*$, countries having deviation~$d_1^*$.
 For this purpose we must be able to distinguish between countries unable to have less than $d_1^*$ deviation and countries for which the deviation is at most $d_2^*$, the latter value unknown at this stage.
 In order to make this distinction, we determine a lower bound on $d_1^* - d_2^*$ by examining the target allocation $x$.
 We will then set $\varepsilon$ in the next ILP to be strictly smaller than this lower bound.

-The number of vertices for a country covered by any cycle-packing is an integer.
+The number of vertices for a country covered by any cycle packing is an integer.
 Hence, the number of possible country deviations is at most $2|N|$ and depends only on $x$.
 The fractional part of a country deviation is either $\frc(x_p)$ or $1-\frc(x_p)$.
-Therefore, to find the minimal positive difference in between the deviations of any two countries $p$ and $q$, we have to compare the values $\frc(x_p)$ and $1-\frc(x_p)$, with $\frc(x_q)$ or $1-\frc(x_q)$ and take the minimum of those four possible differences.
-Let $\varepsilon$ be a small positive constant that is strictly smaller than the minimum possible positive difference between any two countries.
+Therefore, to find the minimal positive difference in between the deviations of any two countries $p$ and $q$, we have to compare the values $\frc(x_p)$ and $1-\frc(x_p)$, with $\frc(x_q)$ or $1-\frc(x_q)$ and take the minimum of those four possible differences. {We l}et $\varepsilon$ be a small positive constant that is {weakly} smaller than the minimum possible positive difference between any two countries {except in the unique case when $\frc(x_p)=0.5$ for every $p \in N$.
+This is because in that case, $\frc(x_p)=1-\frc(x_p)=\frc(x_q)=1-\frc(x_q)=0.5$, meaning that all four possible differences are zero.
+However, should this happen, then the minimum possible positive difference of any two countries' deviation can be trivially found as~$1$, and then we can simply take any~$\varepsilon$ with $0 < \varepsilon \leq 1$.}

 We will distinguish between countries having minimal deviation of $d_1^*$ and others through additional binary variables.
-Since later in the ILP series we will need to distinguish between countries fixed at different deviation levels, let us introduce $z^t_p \in \{0,1\}$ binary variables, where $z^t_p=1$ indicates that $p \in N_t$.
+Since later in the ILP series we will need to distinguish between countries fixed at different deviation levels, let us introduce binary variables $z^t_p$, where $z^t_p=1$ indicates that $p \in N_t$.